noahehall/blockchain/blockchain.md

 - remember:
   - large amounts of money are involved in transactions that anyone can access
   - smart contracts cant be updated after launch: they are eternal and P2P
+    - however you can pause them so no further transactions are processed
+      - add a boolean variable that determines the state of the contract
+      - add a function that enables the contract owner/delegate to update the state variable
+      - add a function modifier with require() that references the variable and branches based on its current value
+        - this should be added to all functions that change contract state
 - auditing questions
   - what vulnerabilities may be latent in the contract logic
   - how might someone discover these vulnerabilities